Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 ECS Fargate Operations

-Setup Complexity: Medium
+Setup Complexity: Medium to High (for agents)

 - Write application code